michaelsharman/LT/README.md

 ## Usage

 Depending on where you are, import either the assessment or authoring into your project.
-You can import `index` or `core` from both areas.
+You can import `bundle` or `core` from both areas.

-## core vs index
+## core vs bundle

 **Recommendation** - use `core` in all production settings for greater control on file size.